wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ```

 * The [**_learn**](https://github.com/wpumacay/DeeprlND-projects/blob/99830bc995552c2f6f3a54d8750fc660e9a8e89c/project1-navigation/navigation/dqn/core/agent.py#L214)
-  method is the one in charge doing the actual training.
+  method is the one in charge of doing the actual training.
 As explained in the algorithm
   we first sample a minibatch from the replay buffer, compute the TD-targets (in a
   vectorized way) and request a step of SGD using the just computed TD-targets and
   the experiences in the minibatch.